Joben28/SimpleWPF/SimpleWPF.Core/Navigation/readme.md

 ## STEP 2: Application Startup

-Once we have an `ApplicationViewModel`, we can proceed to implementing some basic startup in our projects `App.xaml.cs`.
+Once we have an `ApplicationViewModel` we can proceed to implementing some basic startup in our projects `App.xaml.cs`.
 We will do this in an override method of `OnStartup`.

 *App.xaml.cs Example*
 ````C#